-This delicious, moist mealie bread (mealiebrood) comes together with a few pantry ingredients.
-It makes a great side dish for any braai and is equally good on its own.
+This easy, delicious, moist mealie bread (mealiebrood) is a South African sweetcorn bread made with creamed corn.
+This recipe requires a few everyday kitchen ingredients.
+It makes a great side dish for any braai or barbeque and is equally good on its own.

 Mealie bread is a quick bread that is leavened with baking powder and made from mealies (corn or sweet corn), flour, eggs, sugar, and sometimes additional mealie meal (maize meal) or polenta.